EEN421/EEN421.github.io/_posts/2024-04-09-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-3.md

 # Build a Logic App to Parse Message Data for **multiple** devices:

 Setup your **Trigger:**
-Depending on your setup, you'll probably want this to trigger twice as long as your sensors are set to deliver... in this example, my sensors are set to transmit data every 10 minutes, so setting it to 20 minutes as illustrated below covers most lag.
+Depending on your setup, you'll probably want this trigger twice as long as your sensors are set to deliver... in this example, my sensors are set to transmit data every 10 minutes, so setting it to 20 minutes as illustrated below covers this scenario.
 ![](/assets/img/SoilSensor3/ReadApp1.png)

 <br/>